malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

 **Categorical Features**
 * Table to better represent categorical features:
 ![Categorical Features Table](https://github.com/malaikagalvan/Santander-Customer-Satisfaction-Project/blob/main/Images/Categorical-columns-table.png)
+* **Observation:**
-* **Observation:** Certain features such as num_var1 are dominated by a single values (0.0 appears in over 98% of cases).
+  * Certain features such as num_var1 are dominated by a single values (0.0 appears in over 98% of cases).
 This suggests that some features have low variability and may not carry strong predictive power.
+  * Although certain columns include the name 'num' this does not mean the data is truly numeric in nature.
+For this project, categorical features where selected based on number of unique values (3-9).

 **XGBoost Top Features**
 * The top features XG Boost used for interpreting the dataset.